LuisMenjivar/luistodolist/README.md

 + Users have only one todo list.
 Users have many todo items.
 Only using User and Todo models.

-+ Using figaro to hide username and passwords in application.yml folder.
++ Using figaro to hide username and passwords in application.yml folder. <br>

+sign in as <br>
+username:   standard@example.com<br>
+password:   helloworld